Nonlocal Reconfigurable Intelligent Surfaces for Wireless Communication: Modeling and Physical Layer Aspects: Physically-Consistent Modeling of RIS

 \section{Physically-Consistent Modeling of RIS}

-The modelling of antenna arrays or reconfigurable surfaces is becoming critical for the design and optimization of future wireless systems \cite{Renzo2020, Dajer_2022}.
+The modeling of antenna arrays or reconfigurable surfaces is becoming critical for the design and optimization of future wireless systems \cite{Renzo2020, Dajer_2022}.
 In this section, we provide a general modeling methodology for antenna arrays as well as reconfigurable surfaces based on the linear scattering theory.
+Contrary to prior work \cite{Gradoni_2021}, we adapt the linear scattering description rather than the impedance description since it is easier to measure and gives a more informative and intuitive interpretation of the model.
+In particular, we show that the conventional model that ignores the mutual coupling effects can be regarded as a first-order approximation of the physically consistent model.